palfrey/tagpy/README.md

 -------------------------------

 In Debian, it suffices to do "aptitude install libboost-python-dev".
-The distribution is preconfigured for this case.
-You may skip to step 2.

-For other distributions, check [this howto](http://wiki.tiker.net/BoostInstallationHowto).
+In Fedora, "dnf install boost-python3-devel" works.
+Other setups are not currently supported, but patches with CI checking for others are welcomed.

 Step 2: Installing TagLib
 -------------------------

 In Debian, it suffices to do "aptitude install libtag1-dev".
-The distribution is preconfigured for this case.
-You may skip to step 3.

-Install TagLib from its homepage, using the usual

-    configure; make; make install

-For details, you may consult the file `INSTALL' in the TagLib distribution.
+In Fedora, "dnf install taglib-devel" works.
+Other setups are not currently supported, but patches with CI checking for others are welcomed.

 Step 3: Installing TagPy
 ------------------------